Why are people in the UK consuming less sugar? - CBBC Newsround

 The tax, which increases the price of sugary drinks, was introduced with the aim of reducing demand for the beverages and tackling obesity.

-Researchers from Cambridge University have found that households ended up buying 10% less sugar per week through soft drinks between March 2018 and March 2019.
+Researchers from Cambridge University took data from March 2019 which looked at people's purchases in the UK and compared this to research from the year before when the sugar tax wasn't in place.
+They found that households ended up buying 10% less sugar per week through soft drinks between March 2018 and March 2019.

+However, they say the fall in sugar consumption wasn't down to customers buying less soft drinks, but because lots of drinks manufacturers had changed the formulas they'd used for their drinks to include less sugar.

+Although, the volume of soft drinks bought remained the same, the amount of sugar consumed through them fell by 29.5g per household per week.